I started DebtConsolidation.com after I kept noticing a recurring pattern that upset me:

 It will majorly hurt your credit score, but at least you won't have to file for bankruptcy.

 They simplify and erase debt to make repayment easier

-When we reviewed over one million online articles on debt consolidation, we found overwhelming evidence in support of one of the most common strategies for personal debt consolidation.
+When we reviewed over one million online articles on debt consolidation and credit repair, we found overwhelming evidence in support of one of the most common strategies for personal debt consolidation.

 Time and time again, the articles we came across identified taking out a debt consolidation loan as the single most robust and effective strategy for debt management.

 But our research also shows that debt consolidation loans are not for everyone.